Insights and Advice for Enabling More Efficient and Sustainable Construction

 ML innovation will continue to empower SaaS-style offerings to become self-improving, offering a level of intelligence and operational efficiency that will drive many industries to new heights.

-Machine learning is one of the fastest-growing segments of software, making it one of the hottest SaaS topics of 2025.
+Machine learning is one of the fastest-growing segments of software, and it continues to be one of the hottest SaaS topics of 2026.
 As ML becomes an integral part of the AI-based software-as-a-service model, an increasing number of platforms will emerge that will help businesses across sectors to:

 2) The Construction Industry Moves to SaaS

-While SaaS is well established in some industries, including marketing and business intelligence (BI), some industries have not embraced digitalization as fast as others.
+While SaaS is well established in some industries, including marketing and business intelligence (BI), other industries have not embraced digitalization quite as fast.
 Construction is one area where many traditional practices and tools quickly become obsolete, especially as the industry becomes more competitive.

 Luckily, industry decision-makers are realizing the value of digital construction and focusing their investments in cloud SaaS technology to boost project management from preconstruction planning to handover.

-In 2025 and beyond, we can expect to see SaaS emerge as one of the most powerful tools for efficient project management in construction.
+In 2026 and beyond, we will continue to see SaaS emerge as one of the most popular and powerful tools for efficient project management in construction.
 Decision-makers need to be smart about their software investments to ensure they can turn them into competitive advantages.

 3) SaaS security as a priority

-In 2024, the construction industry continued to experience data breaches and cybersecurity attacks that left lingering security concerns for the coming year.
-Ransomware has become one of the biggest emerging threats, with a 41% rise in events over the previous year.
-These trends in SaaS industry security also permeate businesses outside of construction around the globe, with many organizations turning to modern technologies and processes to ensure a more secure environment across the board.
-This will continue to influence the SaaS market in 2025, as the cloud is subjected to various security threats and risks that must be addressed.
+In 2025, the construction industry continued to experience data breaches and cybersecurity attacks that left lingering security concerns for the coming year.
+Ransomware has become one of the biggest emerging threats, with a 34% rise in events over the previous year.
+These trends in SaaS industry security also permeate businesses outside of construction around the globe, with many organizations turning to modern technologies and AI-supported processes to ensure a more secure environment across the board.
+This will continue to influence the SaaS market in 2026, as the cloud is subjected to various security threats and risks that must be addressed.

 SaaS misconfiguration is a key security issue for cloud businesses.
 Almost 23% of cloud security incidents are the result of cloud misconfiguration.
 A lack of visibility into changes in the SaaS security settings and unrestricted access to these settings are among the primary causes of these issues.